yanivyacoby/harvard-cs290-2021-2022/index.md

 ## Course Description

-This course is designed for entering computer science Ph.D. students.
+CS290 is designed for entering computer science Ph.D. students.
 The goals of the course are three-fold:
 1. to introduce students to research around the CS area,
 2. skills building, and